Deutsche Bank to ask market for $8.5 billion after big losses

 Related: Deutsche Bank plunges back into the red with $2 billion loss

-Deutsche Bank's share price took a hammering in September, plunging to its lowest level in more than 20 years because of fears it didn't have the funds to cover its mounting legal costs.
+Deutsche Bank's share price took a hammering in September, crashing to its lowest level in more than 20 years because of fears it didn't have the funds to cover its mounting legal costs.
 The bank and the German government had to deny that a bailout was in the cards.

 The lender weathered that crisis, and its stock has rebounded strongly from its September lows, making a capital increase more appealing.

-But the plan means current investors will take a hit: Deutsche Bank shares fell more than 4% in New York on Friday as reports of the hike emerged.
+But the plan means current investors will take a hit: Deutsche Bank shares fell Friday as reports of the hike emerged and continued their plunge Monday, sinking around 6% in Frankfurt, after details were announced.

 Cryan said in a message to employees on Sunday that shoring up the bank's capital will "remove a major source of uncertainty" and "make us significantly more attractive for our clients."